nsaragosaharris/preschool_memory_study/README.md

 # Preschool_Memory_Study
-Analysis and task code for Saragosa-Harris+, Cohen+, Shen, Sardar, Alberini, & Hartley (in press).
+Analysis and task code for Saragosa-Harris+, Cohen+, Shen, Sardar, Alberini, & Hartley (2021).

 Citation for use of any code, data, or task: Saragosa-Harris, N.M.+, Cohen, A. O.+, Shen, X., Sardar, H., Alberini, C.M., & Hartley, C.A.
 (2021).
-Associative memory persistence in three- to five-year-olds. *Developmental Science*. psyarxiv.com/4syjm. (+) Equal author contribution.
+Associative memory persistence in three- to five-year-olds. *Developmental Science*. https://doi.org/10.1111/desc.13105. (+) Equal author contribution.

 For questions about the task scripts, email nsaragosaharris@ucla.edu.
 For questions about the analysis script, email ali.cohen@nyu.edu.